Manson Guitar Works

 Manson Guitar Works is a British guitar manufacturer based in Devon, England.
-Initially focussed on one-off, customised instruments, Manson Guitar Works has since extended its range of products into bass guitars, accessories, and, after forming a relationship with Cort, has recently launched more affordable ranges.
-The Muse guitarist Matt Bellamy has used Manson guitars since 2001, and in 2019 he bought a majority share of the company.
+Initially focused on one-off, customised instruments, Manson Guitar Works has since extended its range of products into bass guitars, accessories, and, after forming a relationship with Cort, has recently launched more affordable ranges.
+Muse’s Matt Bellamy has used Manson guitars since 2001, and in 2019 he bought a majority share of the company.

 History

 The company was started by Hugh Manson after following in his brother's footsteps in the guitar building scene, specialising in electric guitars.
 After moving from Crowborough to Exeter, Manson set up Mansons Guitar Shop alongside Adrian Ashton and Jay Henson.
 The company separated from the guitar shop in to avoid confusion.
 In 2019, the long-time Manson player Matt Bellamy of Muse bought a majority share in the company.
 In 2023, Bellamy revealed that the company is working on a line of pedals as well as more affordable instruments and more integrated effects, hinting at potential collaborations with DigiTech.